 He adds: “When we started out, we took a kind of blue-sky approach to think about how technology could help us operate better.
 As a consulting firm, we wanted something different, so our clients and customers could see all this when they come to visit.
 So we decided to push the boundaries of what we could do.”

 The results were surprising at times.
 “What has been interesting in the first year is being able to truly look at how the space is being used, thanks to data,” he adds.
 “We were developing the building during the pandemic, so we were trying to understand how to attract people back to the office.
 Surprisingly, we saw that people were coming back very quickly.
-Partly this was due to the appeal of a new nice environment, with high air quality, et cetera, but we also learned other things about building use.”
+Partly, this was due to the appeal of a nice new environment, with high air quality, daylight and connectivity, but we also learned other things about building use.”

 Andrew notes that Sidara will probably retrofit some spaces over the next year after looking at usage patterns.
 “Meeting rooms aren’t being used efficiently,” he notes.
 “Client floor rooms are being used 70% of the time with just three or four people in them.
 So, thanks to the data, we will probably repurpose some of that space to use with greater intensity and make it more fit for purpose.”
 He adds: “We also decided to not open the restaurant on Fridays, after seeing footfall data.”